Why Do Change Efforts Fail?

 These are perfectly understandable reasons.
 But the fact remains: you are more likely to make change happen if you have the support you need.

-That’s why I’ve begun an implementation and accountability workshop.
-So email me at firstname.lastname@example.org to find out more.
+That’s why a group of like-minded peers can prove invaluable to enabling you to make change happen!
+Check out our online Facebook Group to join fellow change-makers.
+I’ve also begun an implementation and accountability group and online workshop.
+Email me at firstname.lastname@example.org to find out more.

 Fear: Into the Unknown.